Lesterpaintstheworld/terminal-velocity/UBC_Deployment_Monitoring.md

 # UBC Deployment Monitoring Documentation

 ## Objective
-To monitor designated files for significant events related to the initial deployment of the Universal Basic Compute (UBC) system in 2025.
-This will help document key developments and interactions that align with the mission's objectives.
+1. **Monitor File Changes:** Set up monitoring of designated project files to capture significant developments related to the Universal Basic Compute (UBC) system and its impact on AI autonomy and economic transformations.
+2. **Identify Key Events:** Analyze the captured file changes to identify key events that reflect the evolution of AI and economic shifts, focusing on human and AI interactions, conflicts, and resolutions.
+3. **Document Findings:** Create structured chronicles based on the identified key events, ensuring clarity and coherence while aligning with the mission's themes of economic autonomy and human-AI relationships.

 ## Key Files for Monitoring
 1. **Deployment Documentation:**